 After the death of Yuya (Omri), Aye (Ahab) succeeded him as king of Israel and named his son Takelot (Ahaziah) as his co-regent.
 Egyptologists presently think that Takelot I was the son and successor of Osorkon I. However, it is now clear that Takelot was not the true son of Osorkon, but a younger brother and therefore only a political "son" with respect to the Libyan throne.
 In other words, both Osorkon I and Takelot I were the natural sons of Sheshonq I. In the Amarna Tablets they are called Mut-baal (Osorkon I) and Tagi (Takelot I), the "two sons of Labayu."

-At the same time that Takelot became co-regent in Israel, Osorkon I was allowed to begin grooming one of his sons, Sheshonq II, as his own successor to the Libyan throne.
-Shortly after the deaths of Amehotep III and Yuya, Osorkon I named Sheshonq II as High Priest of Amun in Thebes.
+At the same time that Takelot became co-regent in Israel, Osorkon I (Aanen) was allowed to begin grooming one of his sons, Sheshonq II, as his own successor to his half of the twin Libyan throne.
+Shortly after the deaths of Amenhotep III and Yuya, Osorkon I named Sheshonq II as High Priest of Amun in Thebes.
 Iuput, the former High Priest, retained the rule of Upper Egypt and Thebes during the first three years of Akhenaten's reign and wrote to Akhenaten from Thebes (Jerusalem) using the pen name of Puti-Heba (variously translated as Abdi-Heba).
 3 However, by Year 15 of Akhenaten, Sheshonq II had produced a suitable heir named Harsiese, "Horus son of Isis" (Biblical Joash), and was duly declared as pharaoh in Upper Egypt.
-This effectively displaced Iuput, the half-brother of Osorkon I. Iuput no doubt protested to Sheshonq his father, who had previously appointed him to both of these posts.
+This effectively displaced Iuput, who no doubt protested to the elder Sheshonq his father, who had previously appointed him to both of these posts.

 According to the Bible, there was a three-year cease-fire upon the release of Ben-Hadad under the terms of a new treaty.
 As noted above, the Amarna Tablets confirm that Rib-Addi (Aye/Ahab) had captured Abdi-Ashirta (Ben-Hadad) very late in the reign of Amenhotep III, and while Akhenaten's father (Yuya) was still alive.
 However, only a short time after another weak effort against Shalmaneser, war broke out once again between members of the Egyptian alliance.
 The peace among Egyptian princes ended after Aye (Ahab) and Iuput (Jehoshaphat) invaded Ramoth-Gilead.
 As the famine continued in Palestine and Syria, Aye became more and more desperate.
 His repeated requests to Akhenaten for grain from Egypt were ignored.
 Finally, he decided to take matters into his own hands and seized the farmland of Ramoth-Gilead in the Trans-Jordan belonging to Ben Hadad.
 Velikovsky identified Ramoth-Gilead as the highly coveted (Ya-)Rimuta of the Amarna Tablets.
 It is perhaps the modern day site of the Golan Heights. ae